Western Illinois University: Macomb Campus

 - The student must fulfill prerequisites of the course.

-- The student must apply to take the course for graduate credit through the Office of the Registrar, Sherman 110.
-A form, requiring the signatures of the designated authorities in the offices of the Registrar and Graduate Studies, must be completed by the student.
+- The student must apply to take the course for graduate credit through the Office of the Registrar, Sherman Hall 110.
+A form, requiring the signatures of the designated authorities in the Offices of the Registrar and Graduate Studies, must be completed by the student.
 The application form must be filed in the Office of Graduate Studies prior to enrolling in the course.

-- The student must file a graduation application in the Office of the Registrar and an application for admission to the School of Graduates Studies prior to enrolling in graduate-level courses for graduate credit.
+- The student must file a graduation application in the Office of the Registrar and an application for admission to the School of Graduate Studies prior to enrolling in graduate-level courses for graduate credit.

 - The student must have a grade point average of 3.00 or better if a first-semester senior and must meet admission requirements to graduate school if a second-semester senior.